bwa-mem2/bwa-mem2/README.md

 ## Notes

-* BWA-Mich has been tested for read lengths up to 151 bp.
-For larger read lengths, please update READ_LEN in src/macro.h and rebuild the index
+* BWA-Mich has been tested for read lengths up to 251 bp.
+For larger read lengths, please update READ_LEN (default = 151) in src/macro.h and rebuild the index.
+Note that variable read-lengths in the input data are supported, so READ_LEN can be conservatively set higher, and the index need not be rebuilt every time read length is changed.
 * BWA-Mich requires atleast 70 GB RAM.
 For WGS runs on human genome (>32 threads), it is recommended to have 128-192 GB RAM.

 ## Performance Results